daiquocnguyen/Graph-Transformer/README.md

 	}

 ## License
-As a free open-source implementation, U2GNN is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+As a free open-source implementation, Graph-Transformer is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 All other warranties including, but not limited to, merchantability and fitness for purpose, whether express, implied, or arising by operation of law, course of dealing, or trade usage are hereby disclaimed.
 I believe that the programs compute what I claim they compute, but I do not guarantee this.
 The programs may be poorly and inconsistently documented and may contain undocumented components, features or modifications.
 I make no guarantee that these programs will be suitable for any application.

-U2GNN is licensed under the Apache License 2.0.
+Graph-Transformer is licensed under the Apache License 2.0.